Cashing in on Your Creativity

 How-to books on every topic abound, and the purchase of one or two now might well save you hundreds or thousands of dollars over time.
 For example, I’ve cut my own hair for fifty years, and I also cut my husband’s hair for twenty years (after he let his crew cut grow out).
 You only need to estimate the cash the Brabecs saved here to understand how just ONE creative skill can save you thousands of dollars over time.

 I’ve been reading how-to books all my life, not only because I simply wanted to acquire new skills, but because I knew the value of being able to do most everything myself without the need to hire anyone for the job.
 Truth be told, I like being in control and enjoy the creative process of all the work I do.
 I’m more grateful than ever to be completely self-taught in all areas related to my work, from writing, editing, book design, and self-publishing to developing and managing my own websites through the years.
-(I admit, however, that I needed help from a WordPress designer to get me set up with the basic structure of this site, decide what plugins I would need for an efficiently run site, and then learn all the ins and outs of managing the site after it was opened,)
+(I admit, however, that I needed help from a WordPress designer to get me set up with the basic structure of this site, decide what plugins I would need for an efficiently run site, and then learn all the ins and outs of managing the site after it was opened.)

 Bartering: Another Creative Money-Saving Option